patractlabs/ZoPatract/zokrates_book/src/introduction.md

 For further details we refer the reader to some introductory material provided by the community: [[1]](https://z.cash/technology/zksnarks/),[[2]](https://medium.com/@VitalikButerin/zkSNARKs-under-the-hood-b33151a013f6), [[3]](https://blog.decentriq.ch/zk-SNARKs-primer-part-one/).

-## Motivation

-Ethereum runs computations on all nodes of the network, resulting in high costs, limits in complexity, and low privacy. zkSNARKs have been enabling to only verify computations on-chain for a fraction of the cost of running them, but are hard to grasp and work with.

-ZoKrates bridges this gap.
-It helps you create off-chain programs and link them to the Ethereum blockchain, expanding the possibilities for your DApp.

 ## License

-ZoKrates is released under the GNU Lesser General Public License v3.
+ZoPatract is a fork of [ZoKrates](https://github.com/Zokrates/ZoKrates), follows the GNU Lesser General Public License v3.